François Legault: Immigration

+Under Legault’s CAQ government, he has decreased immigration numbers to 40,000 in 2019, and in 2019 also introduced a values test for immigrants.
+The most critical aspect of this situation is the limited number of annual admissions set by François Legault's government, approximately 10,400, despite an inventory of nearly 40,000 pending cases.
+This limitation creates a significant bottleneck, resulting in a backlog of cases and great distress among the affected couples.
+According to Me Lapointe, the provincial government, under the Canada-Quebec Agreement specifying the role of each level of government in immigration, does not have the authority to impose a quota in the family reunification category.
+However, by processing only the number of cases desired by the Legault government, Ottawa would also be violating the terms of this agreement.

-In 2019, during a European Trip to France, Legault said he wants more French and other European immigrants to come to Quebec with the overall immigration numbers cut.
+In 2019, during a European trip to France, Legault said he wanted more French and other European immigrants to come to Quebec with the overall immigration numbers cut.

-In August 2019, Legault said to businesses that they need to boost wages if they want to find workers. this came after some business called for immigration increase.
+In August 2019, Legault told businesses who called for an increase in immigration that they needed to boost wages if they wanted to find workers.

 In December 2019, during a meeting with Governor of California Gavin Newsom, Legault declared that all French-Canadians are Catholic.

 In June 2022, Legault stated he was against multiculturalism, in favor of supporting interculturalism and integration, which would include immigrants assimilating into Quebec and learning French.